 You might have anxiety that needs to be addressed.
 Anxiety causes all kinds of issues with avoiding the important things in life.
 Getting at the roots of your anxiety will free you to focus.
 A skilled counselor or coach can help.

 Not making progress in at least some areas of your life (relationships, career, financial, social, etc.) causes depression.
-Furthermore, everyone, if they are honest with themselves, wants to progress.
+Furthermore, everyone, if they’re honest with themselves, wants progress.
 Nobody wants to remain stuck.
 When we advance towards goals, increased happiness and life satisfaction is an eventual result.
-Decide to make 2018 a huge success!
+Decide to make this next year a huge success!